-Programme/Function Safety and Security

-Programme Objective (SMART) Facilitate safe and secure neighbourhoods and ensure that all legislated road ordinance and local by-laws are enforced to provide a safe environment for all road users and minimise traffic violations and road accidents traffic law enforcement by 2026 Programme Objective Outcome Safe and secure neighbourhoods Short Term Strategies (1-2 Yrs.)
-Enforcement of all local by-laws Skills and infrastructure development Filling of critical budgeted vacant posts Implement Law enforcement projects to improve the safety and security of the public in general Medium Term Strategies (3-4 Yrs.)
+Programme/Function Safety and Security Programme Objective (SMART) Facilitate safe and secure neighbourhoods and ensure that all legislated road ordinance and local by-laws are enforced to provide a safe environment for all road users and minimise traffic violations and road accidents traffic law enforcement by 2023 Programme Objective Outcome Safe and secure neighbourhoods Short Term Strategies (1-2 Yrs.)
+Enforcement of all municipal by-laws Skills and infrastructure development Filling of critical budgeted vacant posts Implement Law enforcement projects to improve the safety and security of the public in general Establishment of municipal court Medium Term Strategies (3-4 Yrs.)
 Enforcement of all local by-laws Implement Law enforcement projects to improve the safety and security of the public in general.
-Long term Strategies (5 Yrs. +) Enforcement of all local by-laws Established Control room monitoring the whole CBD via cameras
+Long term Strategies (5 Yrs. +) Enforcement of all local by-laws Established Control room monitoring the whole CBD through the use of cameras